 How to Use Interjections

-- Emotions, sentiments and sensations breathe life into a language -- and Haitian Creole is no different.
+- Emotions, sentiments, and sensations breathe life into a language—and Haitian Creole is no different.

-- For example, using an outlandish interjection like anmwe! when speaking to a Haitian may move him to say to himself "Wow!
+- For example, using an outlandish interjection like anmwe! when speaking to a Haitian may move him to say to himself, "Wow!
 This guy speaks Creole like a Haitian."

 - Don't hold back your emotions when using interjections.
-The more you put heart into it, the more natural it will feel.
+The more you put your heart into it, the more natural it will feel.

 Why You Must Learn Haitian Creole Interjections